-Over the past three years the Deep Sea mining campaign and partners have stepped up the call to stop experimental seabed mining in the Pacific and globally.
-The Deep Sea Campaign has been featured in articles in The New York Times, The Guardian, New Internationalist, Radio National Australia, Radio New Zealand International, Pacific news outlets, Mashable, SciDev.net, Industry news, blogs & magazines.
+Over the past three years the Deep Sea Mining campaign and partners have stepped up the call to stop experimental seabed mining in the Pacific and globally.
+The Deep Sea Mining campaign has been featured in articles in The New York Times, BBC News, The Guardian, New Internationalist, Radio National Australia, ABC News, Huffington Post, Radio New Zealand International, Pacific news outlets, Mashable, SciDev.net, Industry news, blogs & magazines.
 Below are news items we're helped create or been featured in.

 The Huffington Post 21/10/2015 By Professor Richard Steiner of Oasis Earth Adding to concerns about the disastrous decline in ocean ecosystems, now there is another emerging threat – deep sea mining.
 While shallow water mining for sand, gold, tin, and diamonds has been conducted